hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 expect the row to be deleted from the table view
 {% endhighlight %}

-Simple, right?
+In UI tests, we care about user interactions much more than the underlying code structure.
+We focus heavily on what a user can do and what he'll see on the screen.
+All the background stuffs can be ignored.

-## But how do we express UI test in Swift?
+## How do we express UI test in Swift?

 We're gonna need a framework called [KIF](https://github.com/kif-framework/KIF).
 It offers a whole lot of APIs to deal with UI interactions.
 For example: